has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Either mathematics is too big for the human mind, or the human mind is more than a machine.
+> We are still trying to understand number.
+It is just a concept, but it is one of the deepest concepts we have.
 >
-> — *Kurt Gödel* (Mathematical Logic)
+> — *John H. Conway* (Pure Mathematics)
 <!-- /DAILY QUOTE -->